jakelstr/LVGPT/README.md

-This is a project I am working on very slowly to attempt to have GPT-3 generate golang code that I then transpile into a custom markup I made up off the top of my head that can be used to generate LabVIEW VIs
+This project originated as an idea to have LLMs generate LabVIEW VIs by way of transpiling Go code.
+At the time, LLMs could only really generate code from existing languages.
+As LLMs have become more powerful, I now speculate that the structure I have developed could be used directly by the LLM to generate LabVIEW code, without the conversion from Go.